raspberrypilearning/pixel-art/en/step_4.md

 --- challenge ---
-## Challenge: Resize your grid
+## Challenge: resize your grid

-3x3 is quite a small grid for pixel art.
+3×3 is quite a small grid for pixel art.
 Can you make the grid bigger?
-8x8 is a good size for pixel art.
+8×8 is a good size for pixel art.

-Try using copy and paste rather than typing everything out.
+Try copying and pasting rather than typing everything out.

 ![screenshot](images/pixel-art-grid-8.png)